THE SYRIAN SERIES, DAY 2

 SEYDNAIA

-After a quick chill I headed out to our first stop, Monastery of Seydnaia where we listened to a prayer from one of the nuns.
-All churches and mosques are incredibly well kept, a huge difference than the streets outside.
+After a quick chill, I headed out to our first stop, Monastery of Seydnaia, where we listened to a prayer from one of the nuns.
+All churches and mosques are incredibly well-kept, a stark contrast to the streets outside.

 FLAG….